-- You no longer have to use a third party app to administer your promotion - although there are some good ones out there, including Rafflecopter and PromoSimple, which make administering promotions easier, allow you to collect additional data like email addresses and give participants bonus entries (which Facebook does not allow you to do).
+- You no longer have to use a third party app - although there are some good ones out there, including Rafflecopter and PromoSimple, which offer added functionality.

-- You can use the Facebook functionality of Liking and Commenting (on your Page and/or Page Post) and Messaging as competition entry mechanisms.
+- You can use Liking and Commenting (on your Page and/or Page Post) and Messaging as competition entry mechanisms.

-- You cannot use the Share function - either in a person's Timeline or by tagging their friends - and this also includes a person tagging themselves using your product or service in a picture or video, for example.
+- You cannot use the Share function - either in a person's Timeline or by tagging their friends.
+This also includes a person tagging themselves using your product or service in a picture or video, for example.

-- You should add any age restrictions or specific T&CS for your promotion to your promotional Page Post - and I also advise adding a disclaimer to your post, stating clearly that your promotion isn't "sponsored, endorsed or administered by, or associated with Facebook in any way".
+- You should add any age restrictions or specific T&CS for your promotion to your promotional Page Post.
+I also advise adding a disclaimer to your post, stating clearly that your promotion isn't "sponsored, endorsed or administered by, or associated with Facebook in any way".

-Every day I see plenty of businesses who are, by accident or design, flouting Facebook's revised rules and may be getting away with it, but would you really want to chance losing your business page and the ability to communicate with your fans if you were found out?
+Every day I see plenty of businesses who are, by accident or design, flouting Facebook's revised rules and may be getting away with it.
+But would you really want to chance losing your business page if you were found out?
 Your competitors who are sticking to the rules may even "shop" you - so beware.

 The rules still give you plenty of great promotional opportunities on Facebook, and you can also consider hosting a promotion on your own blog or website where you have complete control and freedom.
-The best approach is to create an optimised landing page (also known as a squeeze page) and then let people know about it by adding a post on your Facebook page (not forgetting to use Twitter or Instagram, if it's appropriate).
+The best approach is to create an optimised landing page, and then let people know about it via Facebook (and Twitter or Instagram, if it's appropriate).

-Of course by doing this, the good news is that you are actively driving traffic to your own website which should be designed to move your visitors gently towards your conversion goals - always a positive outcome!
+Of course by doing this, you are actively driving traffic to your own website, which should be designed to move your visitors gently towards your conversion goals - always a positive outcome!

-After all, none of us know what changes Facebook might make to the rules again in the future.
-It's always better to be in control of your own marketing platforms, but there's no denying that Facebook is a powerful marketing tool for your small business to generate awareness and start the relationship off on a great foot.
+After all, none of us know what changes Facebook might make to their competition rules again in the future.
+It's always better to be in control of your own marketing platforms - but there's no denying that Facebook is a powerful tool for small businesses to generate awareness.

 Sarah Orchard has more than 15 years' top level marketing experience on leading UK and global service sector brands.